 National Application Addressed

-The project addresses the “Water Resources” NASA application area, utilizing NASA Earth observations with soil, land cover, climate, and in situ data to provide the end-user (SENARA) with datasets and resources to enhance the decision making process in local water management.
+The project addresses the “Water Resources” NASA application area, utilizing NASA Earth observations with soil, land cover, climate, and in situ data to provide the end-user (SENARA) with datasets and resources to enhance the decision-making processes in local water management.

 Project Partners

 The Costa Rica Water Resources team partnered with SENARA’s agronomist for the Arenal-Tempisque Irrigation District, Javier Artiñano Guzmán.
 Additional partners included the University of Georgia Costa Rica and the Costa Rican Embassy to the United States.
 Due to the continuing drought conditions afflicting the DRAT region, project partners were interested in incorporating innovative models derived from NASA Earth observations into their decision-making process as they modified their water resource management plan for this region.
-Project partners were provided with a more continuous and precise data inventory of the hydrological processes that affect the region’s water budget.
+Project partners were provided with a continuous and precise data inventory of the hydrological processes that affect the region’s water budget.
 The acquisition of this inventory will allow water policy makers to increase the efficiency of their water management plan.

 III.
 Methodology